Lifestohack/global-commons/README.md

 # Global-Commons
-I am always involved in one way or another in projects where I had to do different kinds of software development.Each and every time I was involved in some projects there were similar things that I was doing.
+I am always involved in one way or another in projects where I had to do different kinds of software development.
+Each and every time I was involved in some projects there were similar things that I was doing.
 So I decided to make the framework for those similar things so that it is not redundant in each and every projects.

 #Done